openebs-archive/openebs-docs/docs/upgrade.md

 ---
 ------

 Latest stable version of OpenEBS is 1.1.0.
-Check the release notes [here](https://github.com/openebs/openebs/releases/tag/1.0.0).
-Currently, upgrade to the latest OpenEBS 1.1.0 version is supported only from 1.0.0.
+Check the release notes [here](https://github.com/openebs/openebs/releases/tag/1.1.0).
+Upgrade to the latest OpenEBS 1.1.0 version is supported only from 1.0.0.
 The steps for upgrading to the latest version from 1.0.0 can be found from [here](https://github.com/openebs/openebs/tree/master/k8s/upgrades/1.0.0-1.1.0).

 ## Supported upgrade paths